For dating-app photos

 Golden Hour Timing: Why 4:47 PM Beats Instagram Advice

 Location matters more than most people realize.
-I tested golden hour selfies in 8 different outdoor locations and found that areas with light-colored ground (concrete, sand, light stone) scored 0.9 points higher than areas with dark surfaces like grass or asphalt.
+Light-colored ground (concrete, sand, light stone) outperforms dark surfaces like grass or asphalt because it acts as a natural reflector.
 The ground acts as a natural reflector, filling in under-eye shadows and creating more even facial illumination.
 This is why beach selfies consistently look better than forest selfies at the same time of day.

 Key insight